tewarid/tewarid.github.io/_posts/2017/2017-12-04-word-to-markdown-using-pandoc.md

 Pandora dumps the table of contents (TOC) of the original docx a line per topic.
 It renders section headings without numbering.
 I suggest eliminating the TOC, and letting Pandoc number sections, and render table of contents, automatically.

-If you have cross-references in the Word document using section numbers, you can generate a hyperlinked TOC using the capabilities of Markdown TOC plugin of Code.
-The plugin can also add, update, or remove section numbering.
+If you have cross-references in the Word document that use section numbers, you can generate a hyperlinked TOC using the capabilities of Markdown TOC plugin of Code.
+The plugin can also add, update, or remove section numbers.

 I suggest you avoid section numbers and use hyperlinked section references instead.